Investigating the internal structure of $X(6900)$ in the $2J/\psi$ decay channel: INTRODUCTION

 The paper is organized as follows.
-Section \ref{sec:2} will develop the nonlocal four-quark interpolating current for the $X(6900)$.
-It leads to a nonlocal effective Lagrangian that describes the interactions between the $X(6900)$ and its constituent quarks.
-The coupling strength between the $X(6900)$ and its quarks are derived using the compositeness condition.
-In Section \ref{sec:3}, the decay amplitude and decay width for the process $X\to 2J/\psi$ are calculated for different structures.
+Section \ref{sec:2} will develop the nonlocal four-quark interpolating current for $X(6900)$.
+It leads to a nonlocal effective Lagrangian that describes the interactions between $X(6900)$ and its constituent quarks.
+The coupling strength between $X(6900)$ and its quarks is derived using the compositeness condition.
+In Section \ref{sec:3}, the decay amplitude and decay width for the process $X(6900)\to 2J/\psi$ are calculated for different structures.
 In Section \ref{sec:4}, the numerical results of the decay width $X\to 2J/\psi$ are given.
-Section \ref{sec:5} concludes with a summary.
+Section \ref{sec:41} applies the covariant quark model to $X(6900)\to 2\eta_c$, in order to predict its decay width.
+Section \ref{sec:5} concludes with a summary and gives some discussions.